The rise of the Chinese currency to challenge the dollar's dominance has global geopolitical implications, says Alan

 The dollar continued to grow in importance and became the dominant world reserve currency after World War I. After

-World War II, this was further cemented because the dollar became convertible into gold through the Bretton Woods
+World War II, this was further cemented because the dollar became convertible into

 negotiations in 1944.